Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 Quick Argentina documentation/money checklist:

-• Print out your itinerary with all of your hotel reservations and addresses (immigration will ask for your hotel address in Buenos Aires upon arrival)
+- Print out your itinerary with all of your hotel reservations and addresses.
+Immigration will likely ask for your hotel address in Buenos Aires upon arrival, if you’re moving around just provide them with your first hotel or Airbnb’s address.

-• Check here to see if your home country requires a visa.
-US Citizens and most European countries are not required to have a visa to travel to Argentina.
+- Check here to see if your home country requires a visa.
+US, Canadian, and Australian citizens along with most European countries are not required to have a visa to travel to Argentina.

 2. Versatile Clothes